ihmeuw/pseudopeople/docs/source/noise/index.rst

 In order to have a realistic challenge with entity resolution, it is essential to add noise to the simulated data.
 Noise can also be called "corruption" or "distortion."
-Pseudopeople comes with a default noise configuration for the provided datasets, and the defaults can be overridden by the user.
+By default, Pseudopeople applies noise to the datasets it generates using some reasonable settings.
+If desired, the user can change these settings through the configuration system.
 See the Configuration section for details.

 .. todo::